 Artist: iSAW – with thanks to Melody Jacob

-Details: Is there an art to photography?
+Is there an art to photography?
 Is photography an art?
-These two questions may sound like they have just been reversed, but they require some thought before you answer.
+These two questions may sound like they’ve just been reversed, but they require some thinking before you answer.

 Everything to do with photography comes down to what you’re trying to capture, irrespective of what type of camera you use and the abilities of the camera.